openedx-unsupported/devstack/README.rst

 * Course Discovery
 * Open edX Search
 * A demonstration Open edX course
-* The Publisher, Gradebook, and Program Console micro-frontends
+* The Publisher and Gradebook micro-frontends
-* edX Registrar Service

 It also includes the following extra components: